 In the second chapter focused on resistance, Richard Kahn and Douglas Kellner call for “an approach that is critical of corporate and mainstream forms and uses of technology that advocate reconstruction of technologies to further the prospects of progressive social and political struggle” (p.
 214).
 New media, cyber-information, and technology are changing rapidly, and Kahn and Kellner’s discussion, focused on the policies of G. W. Bush, is dated.
 Furthermore, soon after the publication of this work a President of the United States was elected who would use his Office to disseminate tweets via Twitter - an online news and social networking service that emerged in 2016 - on a daily basis.
 However, the message from this paper is worth remembering: the Internet and cyberspace are “contested terrains” between progressive groups and neoliberal groups.
 New media, e.g., blog communities, video sites, You Tube and podcasts, have the potential to assist in the resistance to the ideologies supported by former media outlets.

 News media and the neoliberal privatization of education is timely in its critical analysis of the role played by the media in the social construction of various publics’ conceptions of the condition of education.
 Collectively, the papers document the support that the media has generally provided for programs and policies that enhance and maintain neoliberal dominance.
 However, I suggest that the volume suffers from premature publication.
 For instance, there is no concluding or summarizing chapter, there is repetition among papers in the discussion of the history and meaning of neoliberalism, and there are many distracting errors throughout.
 The final paper, by Kahn and Kellner, provides the most extreme case.
 In that chapter, we are informed “… in an accompanying article in this journal Jodi Dean…. ” (p.
 213).
 What journal?
 There is no citation to Dean in the references to the article.
-In addition, there are 19 citations to notes in the article, however, there are no notes
+In addition, there are 19 citations to notes in the article, however, there are no notes.

 Given the lack of a summary chapter, much dated data reporting on old rather than new media, a failure to distinguish always between neoliberal and conservative, I suggest that the primary audiences will comprise knowledgeable researchers interested in studying the impact of media on public education policy, and faculty and students in mass media or education policy.
 Faculty can provide backgrounds for chapters to be assigned students as supplemental readings.
 If, as the authors suggest, News media and the neoliberal privatization of education is to serve to “enlighten and call to action” (p. ix), its most likely initial audiences will be faculty and their students.
-The editors indicate that they also view parents, activists, and policymakers as audiences, therefore, they should have presented action plans to reach these groups.
+The editors indicate that they also view parents, activists, and policymakers as potential audiences, and therefore, they should have presented action plans to reach these groups.

 For excellent integrated, theoretical and empirical analyses of critical views of neoliberal economics and education, readers might turn to Patrick Sullivan’s (2017) book (mentioned above) or Michael W. Apple’s (2014) Official knowledge: Democratic education in a conservative age.
 Apple is one of the most prolific and influential critical scholars writing about education today (Oromaner, 2015).
 Consistent with the perspectives and findings in News media and the neoliberal privatization of education, Apple demonstrates the impact of various conservative (including neoliberal) orientations on “official knowledge” in contemporary education.
-A major lesson, from all of the authors mentioned, for all of us who are concerned with the relationship between neoliberal economic policies and education is that we should study the actions through which neoliberals gained their positions of influence, and employ what we can to resist and replace that influence.
+A major lesson from all of the authors mentioned, and for all of us who are concerned with the relationship between neoliberal economic policies and education, is that we should study the actions through which neoliberals gained their positions of influence and employ what we can to resist and replace that influence.

 References